Tiny-Brother/world-calendar/README.md

 # world-calendar

-World calendar to keep track of political and activist events around the world
+This is an apolitical calendar that tracks political events around the world and hopes to empower people to be more active in their communities.

+## Contributing

+## Support us